Standard Customs Allowances

 The U.S. Value Allowance in Detail

-If you’re an American, you probably already know that the US value allowance, or personal exemption, is a bit complicated, but it’d be worth your while to familiarize yourself with it.
+If you’re an American, you probably already know that the US value allowance, or personal exemption, is a bit complicated.
+Howver, it’d be worth your while to familiarize yourself with it.
 It’s a lot more generous than most other countries.
 If you’re interested, Read More

-The US Customs and Border Protection (CBP) website is not the easiest one to navigate, but the following extract summarizes the exemption for the majority of returning residents:
+The US Customs and Border Protection (CBP) website is not the easiest one to navigate, and it’s become worse.
+The following extract from the previous version summarizes the exemption for most returning residents:

 “For instance, if you are returning from countries other than the Caribbean countries or U.S. insular possession you are entitled to an $800 duty-free exemption and the next $1,000 worth of the goods you purchased is subject to a flat rate of 3%.
 If the value exceeds $1,800, the remaining duty will be determined based on duty rates in the harmonized tariff schedule, which are generally between 0-10% (except for clothing and textiles, which can be much higher, up to 25%).”

-In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate no matter which family member owns the given item, with no age limit specified, as noted in this extract from the same web page:
+In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate.
+It doesn’t matter matter which family member owns the given item, with no age limit specified.
+This extract from another CPB webpage describes the concept:

 “A joint declaration is a Customs declaration that can be made by family members who live in the same household and return to the United States together.
 These travelers can combine their purchases to take advantage of a combined flat duty rate, no matter which family member owns a given item.
 The combined value of merchandise subject to a flat duty rate for a family of four traveling together would be $4,000.
 Purchase totals must be rounded to the nearest dollar amount.”

-So if you’re a family of four, you can bring in a total of $7,200 worth of goods and have to pay $120 duty – or 1.7% overall, which isn’t too bad.
+So if you’re a family of four, you can bring in a total of $7,200 worth of goods before things get complicated.
+You’ll only have to pay $120 duty – or 1.7% overall, which isn’t too bad.

-As the first extract says, for the value over $1800 per person, duty would be based on the rates in the Harmonized Tariff Schedule.
-This is an extremely complicated document, but I’ll be going into it in more detail to find out specifically how much you’d have to pay on high end items like jewellery, watches, and leather goods so you can see what sort of deal you’d get overall.
+As the first extract says, for the value over $1800 per person (or $7,200 for a family of 4), duty would be based on the rates in the Harmonized Tariff Schedule.
+This is an extremely complicated document, however, the rates on luxury items like watches, jewellery, and handbags are not excessive.
+For example: